2017-18 RPP Task Force Budget Recommendations

 Scott Apel, Vice President for Administration and Finance

-This memo transmits the budget recommendations of the 2016-17 Resource Planning Process (RPP) Task Force.
-The 2016-17 state budget was recently enacted.
-While CSU final campus allocations will not be known until late this summer, the RPP Task Force believes it is important to communicate budgetary plans to the campus based on what we currently know.
+This memo transmits the budget recommendations of the 2017-18 Resource Planning Process (RPP) Task Force.
+While CSU final campus allocations will not be known until later this summer after the state budget is enacted, the RPP Task Force believes it is important to communicate budgetary plans to the campus based on what we currently know.

 The following summarizes our understanding of the current budget situation:

-- The governor’s 2016-17 budget invests new General Fund resources in higher education, consistent with the four-year budget plan he set for the system in 2013-14.
+- The governor’s 2017-18 budget invests new General Fund resources in higher education, consistent with the multi-year budget plan he set for the system in 2013-14.

-- The governor’s budget includes $154 million in additional funding for the CSU.
-While this funding increase is welcome, it still falls short of the $241 million requested by the Board of Trustees.
+- The governor’s budget includes $157 million in additional operational funding for the CSU.
+While this funding increase is welcome, it still falls short of the $344 million requested by the Board of Trustees.

-Campus budget planning by RPP was based primarily on the Governor’s January Budget for a $140 million CSU funding increase.
-While the May Revise and the final state budget include some incremental funding for the CSU, it is almost all one-time funds and allocation decisions for this additional funding will likely not occur until later this summer.
+Campus budget planning by RPP was based primarily on the Governor’s January Budget for a $157 million CSU funding increase and the incremental revenue generated by the tuition fee increase.
+While the May Revise included a small funding reduction (see below) to the CSU, the final state budget will not be finalized until later this summer.
 Therefore, RPP budget planning concluded at the end of the spring semester based on the best estimate that was available.

 Current Budget Outlook